VismayVora/AutoAnnotation/README.md

 - `IMAGE_FORMAT`: PNG recommended for quality, JPG for space efficiency

 ### Annotation Parameters
-- `TEXT_PROMPT`: Be specific and consistent with object classes
 - `BOX_THRESHOLD`: Higher values (e.g., 0.5) reduce false positives but may miss objects
 - `WITH_SLICE_INFERENCE`: Enable for high-resolution images with small objects
 - `IOU_THRESHOLD`: Adjust based on object density (lower for crowded scenes)